umeshbedi/pustaholidays/README.md

-# Pusta Holidays
+# Mohi Holidays Leisures
-This is an Andaman and Bali traveling website.
-I designed this website to make people aware of Andaman’s and Bali's tourist places, Activities, packages, etc. People can also contact the agent for booking.
+This is an Andaman  traveling website.
+I designed this website to make people aware of Andaman’s 's tourist places, Activities, packages, etc. People can also contact the agent for booking.

 - Created an Admin panel to update Activities, Tickets, and packages